Essays, Stories, Adventures, Dreams

 meme-makers play loose with the truth

 Who do we challenge when we wish to challenge the factual content of anonymous memes?
 Meme makers have a nice gig going and probably earn a lot of attention.
 Reasonable people will scoff at such rubbish, but they will react, whether with a laugh or a sense of approval.
 Few people will, however; question whether or not ubiquitous political memes really hit the mark.
+My bet is that most of them have more holes than Swiss cheese.

 Thank you for the response, Mark.
 It is always encouraging to know that there are thinkers like you out there.
 Although my impulse as a contrarian is strong, my quest for uplifting ideas and themes is stronger.
 Memes are powerful, or can be, because of the attractive packaging that sometimes hides the message.
 I'll be on the lookout for your research papers in Linguistic Possibilities in Memes.